-Camp Aldersgate is Arkansas’s only non-profit organization uniquely dedicated to serving children with special needs and medical conditions and senior adults in a camp environment.
+Camp Aldersgate is a non-profit organization uniquely dedicated to serving children and youth with special needs and medical conditions in a camp environment.
 We provide camp programming to those who might not be able to experience these activities in a typical camp through activities such as zip lining, canoeing, fishing, swimming, and more.
 During each camping session, medically trained staff are on site to ensure comfort and health are top priority.
 We are located on more than 100 acres in Little Rock, minutes away from Arkansas Children’s Hospital.

 How do I get involved at Camp Aldersgate?

 There are various ways to plug-in at Camp:

 Become a Camper: Applications available on our website.